 Sheila Weber is the co-founder of the New York Fellowship.
 Sheila has been a guest on more than 500 radio and TV programs as spokesperson for a variety of causes.

-A native of the Washington, D.C. area, Sheila has worked as a U.S. Senate press aide, a staff writer at "McCall's" magazine, an actress and media spokesperson for the JESUS film project, solo vocalist, and director of public relations for a large international rehabilitation facility.
+A native of the Washington, D.C. area, Sheila has worked as a U.S. Senate press aide, a staff writer at "McCall's" magazine, an actress and media spokesperson for the JESUS film project (with 850 language translations and more than 6 million views, now the most widely seen film in history), solo vocalist, and director of public relations for a large international rehabilitation facility.
 Sheila has an honors degree in Journalism and Economics from American University, and was a President's Scholar for her Masters in Management (public policy focus) from New York University.
-Sheila is director of many public relations and communications endeavors - The National Preaching Initiative sponsored by The Wilberforce Forum, the Bible Literacy Project; an effort to increase study and literacy of the Bible in American public schools, and THE BETTER HOUR; a documentary film about William Wilberforce, which aired on national public television.
-She attained prestige media coverage for two renowned scholarly reports; " Taxpayer Costs of Divorce and Unwed Childbearing" and "For a New Thrift: Confronting the Debt Culture" -released.